Why Does My Dog Lay In The Bathroom?

 That could be a dark and cool crate or another quiet part of the house where they can relax but it’s important to realize that removing access to the bathroom doesn’t remove the desire to spend time in the bathroom.

-So simply shutting the door without giving dogs an alternative could lead pups to scratch or whine at the door.
+Simply shutting the door without giving your dog an alternative could lead pups to scratch or whine at the door.

 Understand Why Your Dog Likes The Bathroom